 - Paid plan: more server locations, higher priority, possibly better speed and reliability, and more robust access to streaming sites.
 The exact features can vary, so you’ll want to check the latest spec on their site.

-Privacy, security, and data handling Geo edge vpn: the ultimate guide to geo-based edge VPNs for streaming, privacy, and fast performance
+Privacy, security, and data handling Geo vpn download: the ultimate guide to geo vpn download, setup, streaming unlocks, geo-block bypass, and privacy 2026

 - Privacy promises: Hoxx VPN, like many free offerings, tends to publish broad privacy statements.
 The critical issue with any free VPN is whether they log, what data they collect, and whether they share it with third parties.